Details for Employed and Self Employed

 Self Employment National Insurance - Class 2 and Class 4

 Class 2 National Insurance is charged at a flat rate of £3.45 per week.
 Previously this was collected throughout the year but now it is paid along with your other tax when you do Self Assessment.
-If your profits for the year are under £6,725, you do not need to pay Class 2 contributions - however, you may choose to do so on your tax return to ensure you remain eligible for NI-related benefits, such as the state pension.
+If your profits for the year are under the Small Profits Threshold of £6,725, you may choose to voluntarily pay Class 2 NICs on your tax return to ensure you remain eligible for NI-related benefits, such as the state pension.
+This is probably not necessary if your profits are over £6,725 or if you pay another class of NICs.

 Employer National Insurance